60dimension/IELTS-Vocabularies/Vocabulary02.md

 She was young enough to be malleable.

-And he had leukemia as well.
+And he had leukaemia as well.

 You can become a member by paying the yearly subscription.